Procedures for Making Enquiries, Appeals and complaints

 • The Account Manager will discuss the issue in the first instance and will endeavour to resolve the matter through discussion.

-• The outcomes of of appeals will be reported to the Governing Body in keeping with the monitoring and evaluation policy below.
+• The outcomes of appeals will be reported to the Governing Body in keeping with the monitoring and evaluation policy below.

-• The appellant will receive written notification of the outcomes of any appeal within 5 days of the decision.
+• The appellant will receive written notification of the outcomes of any appeal within 5 working days of the decision.

 Overview of malpractice procedures, appeals procedures and monitoring and evaluation.